Efficient quantum-enhanced classical simulation for patches of quantum landscapes: General patches

 Beyond the average case surrogatability guarantee, we additionally prove the worst-case error incurred by our algorithm in a smaller patch of width $\OC( 1/m)$.
 Inside this smaller patch, there exists no parameter vector $\bm\alpha$ which is classically simulated with an error worse than the constant, but arbitrarily small, chosen error.
 As discussed further in the Appendices below Theorem~\ref{thm:time-complexity-worst-PP-classical}, this implies that in the context of dynamical simulation Trotter errors can be reduced with only a polynomial overhead.

-Theorem~\ref{thm:surrogate-average-general} suggests it may be worthwhile to forego experimentally re-evaluating a quantum circuit with varying parameters, and instead spend the quantum resources preparing a surrogate.
-It however leaves open the nature of the measurements required on the quantum computer, and in general these might require running highly non-trivial circuits.
+Theorem~\ref{thm:surrogate-average-general} leaves open the nature of the measurements required on the quantum computer, and in general these might require running highly non-trivial circuits.
+Namely, one will generally need to run circuits to evaluate the loss in order to compute gradients via the generalized parameter-shift rule~\cite{wierichs2022general}.
 Concretely, for general circuits where the patch is expanded around an arbitrary point $\bm\alpha^*$, the quantum device can be used to estimate the function $f(\vec{\alpha})$ at different choices in $\vec{\alpha}$ and the surrogate is generated by reconstructing a multi-variate Taylor expansion of $f(\vec{\alpha})$.
-In this case, the surrogate bears similarities to applying higher-order gradient optimization methods and the distinction between running a variational quantum algorithm explicitly and generating the surrogate and then training classically can become blurred.
-As such, we will now specialise to particular families of problems for which the requirements of the quantum computer can be substantially reduced.
+In this case, the surrogate bears similarities to applying higher-order gradient optimization methods because generating the surrogate requires effectively measuring higher order derivatives of the loss.
+In this sense the distinction between running a variational quantum algorithm explicitly (by say updating by one step per iteration using a higher order gradient descent method) and generating the surrogate (by first measuring higher order gradients and then training classically for a few steps) can become blurred.

+Nonetheless, Theorem~\ref{thm:surrogate-average-general} suggests it may be worthwhile to forego experimentally re-evaluating a quantum circuit with varying parameters \textit{at each step}, and instead spend the quantum resources preparing a surrogate.
+The constructed surrogate can then be trained entirely classically for a few iterations within the patch.
+Nevertheless, for a whole training process to remain faithful, the surrogate will need to be reconstructed once the training trajectory leaves the patch.

+In Appendix~\ref{sec:iterative-training-taylor-surrogate}, we present a preliminary exploration of this aspect.
+Specifically, we investigate the performance of an iterative surrogate training strategy and compare its quantum resource requirements—namely, the number of measurement shots—with those of standard gradient descent.
+We emphasize that, in this case, the surrogate is constructed directly at the level of the loss gradient, in contrast to the approaches discussed in the main text, where the loss function itself is surrogated.
+In addition, a shot-noise analysis of this gradient-based surrogate, including a practical approximation of the optimal shot-allocation strategy for reducing shot-noise, is provided in Appendix~\ref{sec:analytical-guarantee-second-order}.
+In the next subsection we will explore one key component of this approach -- namely, we investigate numerically how far it is possible to train in practice using the data obtained to build a surrogate.